mysidewalk/interview/devops-engineer/app/README.md

 1. First I did not think the os-requirements were not needed as all dependencies needed like python3 and so on were available in this image `python:3.8-slim-buster`

-2. I took the liberty of switching to using Waitress as flask would give me the following warning and I believed it did not meet production requirements:
+2. I took the liberty of switching to using Waitress as flask would give me the following warning and I believed it did not meet production requirements from the start:

 ```
     $ ./.run